 This procedure differs based on the operating system of your bare metal server.

-The next time you SSH into the server, you’ll need to append the new SSH port to the ssh
+If SSHing into the server in the future, you’ll need to append the new SSH port to the ssh

 To install Dash Enterprise: